We’re On Course to Becoming Yorkshire’s Maritime City

 Hull city centre and the Old Town have seen enormous expansion and development over the last century, some of which has obscured the rich history that fills each street.
 With this in mind, the project seeks to preserve our heritage and raise the profile of how these sites acted as a catalyst for Hull’s history as a global maritime port.
 The significance of Queen’s Gardens will be highlighted (it used to be a dock that connected to what is now Princes Quay Shopping Centre), the Arctic Corsair will be permanently dry berthed, the Spurn Lightship is to receive a full restoration, and the Dock Office Chambers that are currently office space will be reconfigured to house the maritime collections.

 Following our main year as the UK City of Culture and the fantastic cultural activity that’s now being delivered by Absolutely Cultured, it’s clear for anyone to see that Hull is in the middle of a renaissance.
-Drunk Animal Creative Studio is based in Kingston Chambers on Princes Dock Street, so we’re at the heart of the city’s maritime history and can’t wait to see the improvements take effect.
+Drunk Animal Creative Studio is based in Kingston Chambers on Princes Dock Street, so our building has a rich history to tell and is at the heart of the city’s maritime story.
+We can’t wait to see the improvements take effect.
 It’s a very exciting time to live here because, as they say, It’s Never Dull in ‘Ull!